The Steinbright Career Development Center

 At no time are students permitted to negotiate salary with an employer for an online position.
 Steinbright takes a strong stand on this policy.

 Failure to observe any of the above listed policies may include consequences such as: co-op probation and/or denial of the use of Steinbright's services, including SCDConline.
-These measures can delay graduation and/or affect the student’s transcript.
+These measures can delay graduation and/or negatively affect the student’s transcript.

 D. Academic Dismissal

-The University Registrar informs the SCDC of those students who have been dismissed from the University due to poor scholarship.
+The University Registrar informs Steinbright of those students who have been dismissed from the University due to poor scholarship.
 Students who are dismissed from the University due to poor scholarship and are scheduled for co-op will not receive credit for co-op.
 Instead, the co-op registration will be removed from the student's academic record.
 Employers of co-op students who have been dropped for poor scholarship will be notified of the University’s action against the student and all co-op agreements will be considered terminated.

 If a student is readmitted, a new academic plan from the academic advisor showing all cycles necessary to complete the co-op requirement is needed.